jialin-li/jekyll-now/_posts/2016-9-18-Week-Four.md

 **Tip of The Week**

-Microsoft's new produc, [Skype Teams](https://mspoweruser.com/microsoft-working-slack-competitor-skype/) is a team messaging and collaboration application, basically a competitor to slack.
+Microsoft's new product, [Skype Teams](https://mspoweruser.com/microsoft-working-slack-competitor-skype/) is a team messaging and collaboration application, basically a competitor to slack.
 I really like the UI, file sharing within teams and the project board features.
 The beta hasn't been released yet, but I'm definitely looking forward to it!
 [Here's another article about it](http://www.digitaltrends.com/business/microsoft-slack-competitor-skype-teams-collaboration-tool/).

 **How I feel about the class**